junxit/us-congress-bills-113/metadata.md

 - 2014-12-04 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 616.
 - 2014-12-09 — Passed Senate with an amendment and an amendment to the Title and an amended preamble by Unanimous Consent. (consideration: CR S6465-6566; text as passed Senate: CR S6465-6466)
 - 2014-12-09 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title and an amended preamble by Unanimous Consent.(consideration: CR S6465-6566; text as passed Senate: CR S6465-6466)
+- 2014-12-10 — Message on Senate action sent to the House.
+- 2014-12-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-12-10 — Mr. Royce asked unanimous consent that the House agree to the Senate amendments. (consideration: CR H9016-8017)
+- 2014-12-10 — On motion that the House agree to the Senate amendments Agreed to without objection. (text: CR H9016)
+- 2014-12-10 — Resolving differences -- House actions: On motion that the House agree to the Senate amendments Agreed to without objection.(text: CR H9016)